 Prof. Dr. Markus Nagler

-Assistant Professorship for Quantitative Labor Economics
+Assistant Professorship for Labor and Innovation Economics

 Markus Nagler studied economics at the University of Munich (BSc 2012), the University Pompeu Fabra Barcelona, and at University College London (MSc 2013).
 He obtained his PhD from the University of Munich in 2018.
 During his dissertation, he was a visiting student at the Harvard Kennedy School and at the Department of Economics at MIT.
 He was also a visiting researcher at the NBER and at the Questrom School of Business at Boston University.

 Since November 2019, Markus is a tenure-track assistant professor of economics at the University of Erlangen-Nuremberg.
 His research focuses on empirical labor and innovation economics.
 He is affiliated with CESifo and with the Joachim-Herz-Foundation.

 Disclosure and Subsequent Innovation: Evidence from the Patent Depository Library Program